MaheshJayasankar/MaterialFancyButtons/README.md

 For setting the radius of the button, you can also use `setRadius(int radiusTopLeft, int radiusTopRight, int radiusBottomLeft, int radiusBottomRight)`

 Also you can use Attributes with default prefix (ohos:), which makes migrating of your project more fast.
-Default Attributes have more priority than Attributes with prefix fancy, therefore, they will override potentially equivalent fancy attribute, if present.
+Default Attributes have more priority than Attributes with prefix fancy, therefore, they will override equivalent fancy attributes, if applicable.

 #### Supported default Attributes
 | XML Attribute    |